 ToF cameras take the single-point ToF concept and extend it to capture entire depth images.
 Each pixel measures distance independently, creating a 3D depth map of the scene.

-How ToF Cameras Work
+How ToF cameras work

 There are two main approaches:

-- Direct ToF (dToF): Measures actual pulse travel time.
+- Direct ToF (dToF): measures actual pulse travel time.
 Used in LiDAR and high-precision systems.

-- Indirect ToF (iToF): Measures phase shift of modulated light.
+- Indirect ToF (iToF): measures phase shift of modulated light.
 More common in consumer devices due to lower cost.

 iToF cameras emit modulated light (typically sinusoidal) and measure the phase difference between transmitted and received signals.
 The phase shift directly correlates to distance: